25prabhu10/notes/docs/Languages/HTML/HTML5_Boilerplate/Extend.md

 ### Smart App Banners in iOS 6+ Safari

 Stop bothering everyone with gross modals advertising your entry in the App Store.
-Including the following [meta tag](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html) will unobtrusively give the user the option to download your iOS app, or open it with some data about the user's current state on the website.
+Including the following [meta tag](https://developer.apple.com/library/content/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html) will unobtrusively give the user the option to download your iOS app, or open it with some data about the user's current state on the website

 ```html
 <meta name="apple-itunes-app" content="app-id=APP_ID,app-argument=SOME_TEXT" />